Porsche 911 (991): Performance

-Second phase (2015–2019) (991.2)
+Second phase (991.2; 2015–2019)

 Following an introduction at the 2015 Frankfurt Motor Show, the 991 received a mid-cycle facelift for the 2016 model year.
 The updated Porsche 911 (at Porsche internally referred to as 991.2 or 991 II) introduced new styling including updated front and rear bumpers, new dual exhaust pipes along with new head and tail lights and options, along with all new, 3.0-litre twin-turbocharged flat-six engines across the range.
 This marked the first time the base 911 models had turbocharged engines.

 911 Carrera and Carrera S (2015–2019)

-Initially from October 2015, available models were the coupé and cabriolet versions of Carrera and Carrera S. The all-wheel drive versions Carrera 4 and 4S were unveiled in December 2015.
+Initially from October 2015, available models were the coupé and cabriolet versions of Carrera and Carrera S.

+The all-wheel drive versions Carrera 4 and 4S were unveiled in December 2015.

+In 2016, Porsche unveiled 911 Carrera S Endurance Racing Edition to celebrate manufacturer's 18th win in Le Mans.
+The body could be done in White or Red, with black decals on sides, hood, roof and rear spoiler.
+Also car gets Sport exhaust system as standard.
+235 cars were built.

+In September 2018 Porsche decided to celebrate 15th anniversary of Carrera Cup Asia with 911 Carrera 15 Years Carrera Cup Asia Edition.
+It was based on base Carrera and was available in 2 colors - red and white.
+The car also had Carrera S rims and Sport exhaust system as standard and black decals on hood, roof, rear spoilers and sides.Porsche does not specify how many units were made.

 911 Carrera T (2017–2019)

 In October 2017, Porsche announced the 911 Carrera T (Touring), offering the base Carrera drivetrain but with shorter rear axle ratio, mechanical differential lock, PASM Sport lowered suspension, Sport Chrono package and sports exhaust as standard.

 Additional features include a reduced sound insulation, light-weight glass side/rear windows, Sport-Tex seats, a shortened shift lever, deletion of the rear seats and communication system (with their re-addition available as a no-cost option), Carrera S wheels, as well as optional rear-wheel steering, PDK transmission and bucket seats.

 911 Targa 4 and 4S (2016–2019)

 The Targa 4 and 4S were unveiled in December 2015.
 The Targa 4S includes an upgraded 3.0-litre twin-turbocharged flat-6 engine generating a maximum power output of 420 PS and 368 lbft of torque.

+In August 2016 Porsche presented 911 Targa 4S Exclusive Design Edition.
+Its exterior is painted in Etna blue color, as a tribute to Porsche 356B, which had it as standard color.
+Also car features rims and accents in White Gold Metallic.
+Just 100 cars were produced worldwide.

+In 2017 Porsche showed 911 Targa 4S Alex Edition that was made in collaboration of Dutch design firm Studio Piet Boon and Porsche Exclusive Manufaktur and pay homage to 911 G-Series' used by Dutch police in Hague, affectionately known as ‘Alex’ cars.
+All cars were made in Alex Grey color, featuring black rims and decals on doors and hood.
+The edition was limited to 25 cars.